patrikkaprinay/patrikkaprinay/README.md

 **Hello and welcome!**

-💻 I'm a fullstack developer (Vue.js, Laravel, AdonisJS)
+💻 I'm a fullstack developer (React, Next, Vue, Laravel)
 ✨ I like clean code and minimalistic IDE interfaces
-📖 Currently learning: React, Next.js